renanwt/py-sort-algorythms/README.md

 💻 This repo was created to document the different types of sorts in Python methods.

-## Here you will find the following sort python methods:
+## Here you will find the following python sort algorythm methods:

 ➡️ Selection Sort